 For more typography tips, have a read of this article.

 Give elements on your slide room to breathe!
-White space is not something to be feared it helps define specific areas within your slides, allowing your audience to digest information.
+White space is not something to be feared within presentation design as it helps define specific areas within your slides, allowing your audience to digest information.
+It also means you can show off beautiful imagery – like in the example below – without covering it in text boxes.
+For more layout ideas, check out our blog post all about using white space effectively.